ahampriyanshu/ahampriyanshu.github.io/_posts/2025-10-01-experiment-with-equity-markets.md

 | 2015 | Bonus Issue | 1:1 | 25,600 |
 | 2018 | Bonus Issue | 1:1 | 51,200 |

-A modest ₹4,750 investment at Infosys IPO (50 shares @ ₹95 in 1993) would be worth **₹7.64 Crores** today—delivering a CAGR of **26.8%** over 32 years.
+It would have grown to **₹7.64 Crores** - a CAGR of **26%** over 32 years.
 Through 8 bonus issues and 1 stock split, your original 50 shares would have multiplied **1,024 times** to 51,200 shares.
 Beyond capital appreciation, these shares would generate **₹23 Lakhs annually in dividends alone** at 2025's dividend rate of ₹45 per share.

+We will cover this in more detail in the next section.
+But still want to give a reality check - none of us would have the patience to hold on to the stock for 30 years.
+During the dot-com bubble burst (2000-2002), Infosys crashed to ₹10 along with every other IT stock.
+Your ₹4,750 investment would've been worth barely ₹500.
+At that moment, watching 90% of your capital evaporate, most of us (myself included) would've panicked and exited—booking heavy losses.
+And then, in classic retail investor fashion, tried to "recover" our capital through intraday trading or F&O, likely losing even more.
+The 1,024x return looks beautiful in hindsight, but living through those drawdowns?
+That's the real test legends pass and most of us fail.

+**Peter Lynch** managed billions for Fidelity with a simple philosophy: invest in what you know.
+He bought Dunkin' Donuts because his kids loved it, studied Taco Bell because he noticed long queues. **Rakesh Jhunjhunwala** (Big Bull of India) bought Titan at ₹3 in 2002-2003 when everyone thought watches were dead (mobile phones showed time).
+He saw Indians' love for jewelry and believed in Tanishq's potential.
+Held through multiple corrections. **Ramdeo Agrawal** (Motilal Oswal) identified PI Industries in early 2000s when it was a ₹20 stock.
+Studied the agrochemicals space, understood the export opportunity, and watched management execution year after year.

 ### Investor Categories